 These are docile chickens that might start out skittish or untrusting of humans, but with enough interaction and attention, they can be very trusting.
-Roosters are also friendly and can even become more involved with the raising of chicks than many other roosters tend to be.
+Roosters have a pretty good disposition as well and can even become more involved with the raising of chicks than many other roosters tend to be.

-Are Ayam Cemani Weather Hardy?
+Are Ayam Cemani Chickens Weather Hardy?

-Coming from Indonesia, which is a very hot archipelago in the South Pacific, Ayam Cemani might be expected to be poor in colder climes.
+Coming from Indonesia, which is a very hot group of islands in the South Pacific, Ayam Cemani might be expected to be poor in colder climes.
 Oddly, though, they are as excellent at adapting to colder weather as they are to scorching temperatures.

 Are Ayam Cemani Good Egg Layers?

-They are alright with this job, and are capable of laying about two to three medium-sized eggs a week.
+They are alright with this job and are capable of laying about two to three medium-sized eggs a week.
 They sometimes need breaks from laying, which can reduce the number of eggs you can expect from them.
 On average, you can expect about 80 eggs per year, though some sources claim that they might lay up to 140 eggs per year.

-The black pigmentation is not absolute.
-It could be diluted through the appearance of other colors in their offspring, or through an appearance of two recessive genes (the black is dominant, and should breed true with careful attention).
+The black pigmentation is not absolute in the Ayam Cemani breed.
+It could be diluted through the appearance of other colors in their offspring or through an appearance of two recessive genes (the black is dominant, and should breed true with careful attention).
 If, for example, one of the offspring should have a tongue that is not completely black, this bird should be removed from the breeding pool.